heygauravshukla/auto-rewards/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache-2.0 license](LICENSE).
 Feel free to use, modify, and distribute it in accordance with the terms of the license.